s7minhas/pgbmeRepl/dataverseREADME.md

 - 3_outPerfAnalysis.R: Assess performance for out-of-sample predictions for P-GBME, GBME, and a pooled probit model.
 Results are saved to `table1_outSamplePerf.txt` and correspond to the two right-most columns in Table 1 of the paper.
     + Original results from the authors are already included in the main directory, if those files ('resultsPGBME_outPerf_folds.rda' and the files in `gbme_outPerf/fold[1:5]/`) are deleted, then this script should take approximately one hour and thirty minutes to run.
 Also do not delete the gbme_outPerf directory or any of the directories labeled fold1, fold2, etc., instead just delete teh files included therein.

-The appendix directory contains three scripts that can be run in any order:

-- 1_pgbmeSig_figA1.R: Conducts simulation exercise summarized in Figure 1 of the appendix.
-This script takes approximately 2 hours to complete using 35 cores in parallel.
-Results are saved to figureA1.pdf.
-- 2_pgbmeCoef_section2.3.R: Estimates PGBME model for every year from 1990 to 2012.
-This script took approximately 40 minutes to complete using 23 cores in parallel.
-Results are saved to figureA2.png and figureA3.pdf
-- 3_pgbmeVarK_section2.4.R: Estimates PGBME models varying dimension of multiplicative effect.
-This script takes approximately one hour to complete and utilizes three cores in parallel.
-Results are saved to tableA3.txt.

 #### R package build notes

 Last, please note the version of each of the libraries that our project relies on (each library was built using R 3.4.4).